Are you ready?

 In Peace River we know the value of emergency preparedness – we have witnessed in our Town the forces of nature and the damage they can do.
 We have also sheltered those and provided comfort to our neighbours during their time of need.

 Should an emergency hit Peace River there are many ways for you to be notified.
 Our website will always contain the most up-to-date official information, residents can subscribe to our RSS feed to receive news.
-Any important alerts would also be shared through the Town’s social media avenues, Facebook, Twitter and Instagram, as well as local broadcasters including Kix 106.1 FM, YL Country 94.9 FM, and CKYL 610 AM depending on the circumstances we may also utilize the Alberta Emergency Alert system.
+Any important alerts would also be shared through the Town’s social media avenues, Facebook, Twitter and Instagram, as well as local broadcasters including Kix 106.1 FM or River Country 94.9 FM depending on the circumstances we may also utilize the Alberta Emergency Alert system.

 What happens in an evacuation?